Skip to navigation Skip to content Skip to footer

 • Will this app share my data for any reason?
 If so, with whom?
 For what purpose?

-• How can I limit this app’s use and sharing of my data?
+• How can I limit the use and sharing of my data with this app?

 • What security measures does this app use to protect my data?